-Wolves Slink Along Riverbank Stalking Fleeing Eskimos

-Reprinted from Tundra Times January 4, 1965

-By HOWARD ROCK Times Editor

-(Editor's Note: Shocked into numbness by the death of her four children in a short period of time, Siqvoana had drifted into a reverie of days gone by.
-She was awakened by the jar of the umiak as it swiped against a bank of the Kutsuk Pines.
-Shorths ofter the Kukpuk River, Shortly after that, little Olaqroaq, the youngest daughter, noticed "five dogs" in the dusk ahead of them.
+Wolves Slink Along Riverbank Stalking Fleeing Eskimos Reprinted from Tundra Times January 4, 1965 By HOWARD ROCK Times Editor (Editor's Note: Shocked into numbness by the death of her four children in a short period of time, Siqvoana had drifted into a reverie of days gone by.
+She was awakened by the jar of the um-iak as it swiped against a bank of the Kukpuk River.
+Shortly after the Kukpuk River.
+Shortly after that, little Olaqroaq, the youngest daughter, noticed "five dogs" in the dusk ahead of them.
 Siq-voana looked and recognized them as wolves.
-As the uniak floated down the river, the wolves began to follow along the edge the wolves were.
-Siqvoana, of course, could not do anything else but to follow the channel.
-She did not dare to ground the umiak and get stuck creating the possibility of the wolves to swim to it.
+As the uniak floated down the river, the wolves began to follow along the edge f the water!)
+Fearfully, Siqvoana steered the umiak as far away as she could from the wolves.

-of the water!)

-Fearfully, Siqvoana steered

-the umiak as far away as she

-could from the wolves.
 This was not hard to do as long as the animals were on the coarse gravel b cause the channel was on the high bank side of the river.
-But as the umiak progressed the channel be o wind toward the opposite This meant the deep water gan to would be along the bank where

-The wolves were now climbing a gentle incline on to the high bank.
+But as the umiak progressed the channel be gan to wind toward the opposite.
+This meant the deep water would be along the bank where the wolves were Siqvoana, of course, could not do anything else but to follow the channel.
+She did not dare to ground the umiak and get stuck creating the possibility wolves to swim to it.
+The wolves were now climb-ing a gentle incline on to the high bank.
 They slinked along, some of them growling from time to time.
 Their shadowy shapes loomed large in the darkness.
-They looked uncomfortably close to the umiak - close enough that one or all might jump into the

-The water in the river, during that time of year, was at its lowest and Siqvoana could not help but maneuver close to the animals.
+They looked uncomfortably close to the umiak - close enough that one or all might jump into the The water in the river, during that time of year, was at its lowest and Siqvoana could not help but maneuver close to the animals.
 The narrow channel ran about two hundred yards along the bend.
-She paddled as hard as she could to pass the bend as quickly as possible so she could be in the wider part of the river.
+She paddled as hard as she could to pass the bend as quickly as possible so she could be in the wider part of the river. he in the wider part of the river.

 As Siqvoana paddled frantically, one of the wolves snarled suddenly and made a running start on the bank!
-It stopped abruptly on the edge growling - its fangs bared.
+It stopped abruptly on the edge growling-its fangs bared.
 Siqvoana lifted her paddle in the air pointing it toward the wolf.
-It was an instinctive movement - a reflex action to protect her family.

-A Protective Will

-Siqvoana had not dared to tell her ill husband the minute recognized the animals as wolves.
+It was an instinctive movement-a reflex stinctive movement - a reflex action to protect her family A Protective Will Siqvoana had not dared to tell her ill husband the minute she recognized the animals as wolves.
 Because of his condition she did not wish to aggravate his illness.
 But the moment Attungana heard the snarling, he knew at once that there was trouble.

-'Sigvoana, those are wolves!' he said, alarmed.
+"Siqvoana, those are wolves!" he said, alarmed.
 "Give me my bow and arrows quickly!"

-bow and arrows quickly!"
-"You are too ill to do any"thing now, Attungana!"
-"Perhaps I am but give me my bow and arrows - quickly!"
-Siqvoana, seeing no alternative fumbled for the weapon and half-tossed it toward her husband and hurriedly went to her position at the stem of the umiak and resumed her frantic paddling.
-She noticed at once Attungana was struggling to get into a sitting position.
+"You are too ill to do anything now, Attungana!" erhaps I am but give me my bow and arrows - quickly!"
+Siqvoana, seeing no alternative fumbled for the weapon and half-tossed it toward her husband and hurriedly went to her position at the stern of the umiak and resumed her frantic paddling.
+She noticed at once that Attungana was struggling to get into a sitting position.
 His gasping breath betrayed his great difficulty and alarmed Siqvoana.
 "You are hurting yourself, Attungana," she said, worriedly.
-"We will soon be in the wide part
+"We will soon be in the wide part of the river where we'll be safe.